replicatedhq/replicated-field-labs/instruqt/custom-fields/04-setting-the-custom-field/assignment.md

 slug: setting-the-custom-field
 id: cg4lxsjdfb3n
 type: challenge
-title: Setting the Custom Field
+title: Preparing the Install
-teaser: A short description of the challenge.
+teaser: Let's create a customer license and get the install command
 notes:
 - type: text
-  contents: Replace this text with your own text
+  contents: -|
+    In this challenge we will create a customer license and get the install command.
 tabs:
 - title: Shell
   type: terminal